nsv-format/nsv/README.md

 As naming should suggest, the main idea is to do what a CSV does, but separate fields with a newline.
 Rows are then separated with a pair of newlines (at this point we have to introduce the empty field token).
 I thought of it as a funny idea that probably had lots of issues, otherwise why wouldn't it be around.
-But I told it to Claude and he said he knows no encoding format similar to what I was describing, and that brings us here.
+But Claude said he knows no encoding format similar to what I was describing, and that brings us here.
 The more we iterated on it, the more it made sense, and the less made its absence.
-So here I am, bringing yet another encoding format into this accursed development world of today.
+So here I am, bringing yet another encoding format into the accursed development world of today.

 ## Is this to CSV what CSV is to TSV?